 Retirement planning, like most important decisions in life, is best done with assistance from a professional.
 Even if you’re nearing 50 and plan on working for 10 to 15 more years, planning ahead is best done earlier rather than later.

-A retirement planning expert can be exactly what you need to help you understand your situation completely.
+A retirement planning professional can be exactly what you need to help you understand your situation completely.
 He or she can give you the tools you need to tie your strategy together and help you feel more confident in your plans.
 A professional can show you the bigger picture, giving you the best possible assistance in planning for your future.

 Planning for retirement doesn’t have to be an overwhelming process, but getting sidetracked can be very discouraging.
 Rather than giving up on the retirement you desire to live, jump-starting your planning efforts now can be what it takes to build a foundation for a brighter tomorrow.